Skip to main content

 Overview

-Motion events get triggered when a portion of an area in the MV's field of view is changed, causing motion to be detected.
-When this occurs, an alert will be generated which will be directly sent to the configured email address.
-An example of what the email alert looks like is shown below:
+Motion events occur when a part of the area in the MV's field of view changes, triggering motion detection.
+This generates an alert that is sent directly to the configured email address.
+Below is an example of the email alert.

-By default, your motion alert email will include a motion recap image that corresponds to the relevant event.
-More on Motion Recap here.
-However, if you have Restricted Bandwidth Mode enabled, you will not see an image.
+By default, Your motion alert email includes a Motion Recap image that corresponds to the detected event.
+If Restricted Bandwidth Mode is enabled, the email will not include an image.

-If you are unable to see a Motion Recap image and you do not have Restricted Bandwidth Mode enabled, it is likely that SSL inspection is utilized upstream of a Meraki security camera.
-If so, please disable this to ensure you can view Motion Recap images.
+If you are unable to see a Motion Recap image and Restricted Bandwidth Mode is not enabled, SSL inspection may be active upstream of the Meraki security camera.
+Disable SSL inspection to view Motion Recap images.

 How to Enable Motion Alerts

-Motion alerts can be configured to be sent always, never, or only during a scheduled trigger event.
-Schedules created for schedule-based recording can be used or new schedules can be created.
-Increasing minimum event duration will reduce noise from various minor events that may be inconsequential.
+Motion alerts can be configured to send notifications always, never, or only during a scheduled event.
+You can use existing schedules created for schedule-based recording or create new ones.
+Increasing the minimum event duration helps reduce noise from minor, inconsequential events.

 Configuring Areas of Interest